outlaws42/weather-kiosk/README.md

 ```

-The weather underground is used by default and the one I use so it is the most up to date.
-It has the most info avaliable to you.

  Note: The minimum that has to be install is python 3 and tkinter. if you don't have a temp
     sensor for the indoor temp it will just insert a static number of 70 degrees.